 The Project area is predominantly overlain by a shallow veneer of transported cover that has prevented exploration by early prospectors.
 Drilling by modern explorers has identified significant mineralised systems hosted within Palaeoproterozoic calcareous and iron-rich metasediments which are intruded by Hiltaba Suite Granites that are responsible for widespread gold, uranium and base metal mineralisation in the Gawler Craton.
-The discovery of high grade tin in 2012, which had previously not been recognised in the district, suggests a more complex mineralised history than previously thought.
+The recent discovery of high grade tin, which had previously not been recognised in the district, suggests a more complex mineralised history than previously thought.

 The Project area has been explored since the 1970’s by companies including Pan Continental Mining, Asarco and Marumba Minerals for uranium and Broken Hill Type base metals associated with the Paleoproterozoic Hutchison Group metasediments.
 This resulted in the discovery of the Menninnie Dam lead-zinc-silver deposit (not part of the Project) and the Telephone Dam lead-zinc-silver occurrence.

-During the 1980’s, the Shell Company of Australia and WMC continued to explore the area for lead and zinc.
+During the 1980’s The Shell Company of Australia and WMC continued to explore the area for lead and zinc.
 Shell (later Acacia) in joint venture with Aberfoyle then refocussed exploration onto copper and gold utilising calcrete sampling to identify and prioritise target areas for drill testing.

-In 1997 Acacia, identified a strong gold-in-calcrete anomaly at the Weednanna prospect which is coincident with a prominent NNW-trending magnetic anomaly.
+In 1997 Acacia, identified a strong gold-in-calcrete anomaly at the Weednanna which is coincident with a prominent NNW-trending magnetic anomaly.
 Successive drilling campaigns identified gold mineralisation associated with skarn alteration and brecciation in the contact aureole of the adjacent granite.
 Weednanna is now known to be a magnetite breccia in carbonate altered rocks forming a skarn near the contact with a granite intrusion and containing elevated gold, bismuth, tin, uranium, lead and zinc.

 In 2002, Aquila Resources acquired the Project tenements to explore for IOCG deposits similar to Olympic Dam.
 In 2006, Trafford Resources Ltd (Trafford) acquired the Project tenements from Aquila.

 In 2012-13, drilling programs by IronClad to test an outcrop of high grade hematite at the Zealous prospect, 13km NE of Wilcherry Hill, intersected high grade tin (cassiterite) hosted by a magnetite skarn which has been weathered to goethite and limonite.
-The best intercepts from these programs returned 7m @ 3.28 % Sn from 52m in 12ZLRC007 and 5m @ 2.29 % Sn from 128m in 13ZLRC001(2).
+The best intercepts from these programs returned 7m @ 3.28 % Sn from 52m in 12ZLRC007 and 5m @ 2.29 % Sn from 128m in 13ZLRC001.
 The host rocks are Palaeoproterozoic sediments adjacent to a granite footwall.

 The discovery of high grade tin in this region potentially represents a new and significant tin province in South Australia.